oxen-io/session-file-server-old/README.md

 AppDotNetAPI (AKA AltAPI)
 ============

-An alternative implementation of App.net API implemented as an App.net client.
+An alternative implementation of the App.net API implemented as an App.net client.
 This is an attempt to make the App.net API an open standard.

 This is a piece of software that you can run to emulate the App.net API that all the existing App.net apps could connect to (if we can convince 3rd party app developers to include a configurable API/OAuth root in their App.net software).